ProLint/prolint2/docs/source/intro.rst

 Features
 --------

-* *Serial* routine to calculate the distance-based contacts using a cell list fixed radius neighbors search algorithm.
+    #.
+Routine to calculate the distance-based contacts using a cell list fixed radius neighbors search algorithm.

-* It reads the frames of the trajectory completely *on-the-fly*, so it does not overload memory.
+    #.
+It reads the frames of the trajectory completely *on-the-fly*, so it does not overload memory.

-* It takes into account the PBC in both orthorhombic and triclinic types of simulation boxes.
+    #.
+It takes into account the PBC in both orthorhombic and triclinic types of simulation boxes.

-* It automatically identifies the Protein and Lipid groups for the calculation of the contacts, so you do not need to make any previous cleaning steps in your system.
+    #.
+It automatically identifies the Protein and Lipid groups for the calculation of the contacts, so you do not need to make any previous cleaning steps in your system.

-* User-friendly, easy-to-install and well-documented tool, based on the actively-maintained `MDAnalysis`_ package.
+    #.
+User-friendly, easy-to-install and well-documented tool, based on the actively-maintained `MDAnalysis`_ package.

 .. _MDAnalysis: https://www.mdanalysis.org